-We have two baselines in ZooKeeper.
+We have built ORCA by modifying ZooKeeper (v3.4.12).
+We have two baselines.
 First, ZooKeeper with synchronous replication but asynchronous persistence (i.e., ZooKeeper with forceSync disabled).
 Second, ZooKeeper with asynchronous replication; we modified ZooKeeper to obtain this baseline.